MicrosoftDocs/microsoft-authentication-library-dotnet/msal-dotnet-articles/acquiring-tokens/web-apps-apis/on-behalf-of-flow.md

               sessionKey)
          .ExecuteAsync();
 ```
 Pass the `sessionKey` which is associated with the current user's session and will be used to retrieve the related OBO token.
-If the token is expired, MSAL will use the cached refresh token to acquire a new OBO access token from AAD and cache it.
+If the token is expired, MSAL will use the cached refresh token to acquire a new OBO access token from Azure AD and cache it.
 If no token is found with this `sessionKey`, MSAL will throw a `MsalClientException`.
 Make sure to call `InitiateLongRunningProcessInWebApi` first.

 ### Cache eviction for long-running OBO processes